Department of Kentucky Sons of Union Veterans of the Civil War

 Support the preservation of Kentucky’s Union heritage through hands‑on projects that protect Civil War sites, monuments, and historic cemeteries.

-Educate Inspire
+Educate to Inspire

 Share Kentucky’s Union story through public programs, presentations, and community outreach that deepen understanding of the Civil War and its lasting impact.